Freight Shipping from Denver to St. Louis

 How much does it cost to ship freight from Denver to St. Louis?

-Full truckload (FTL) rates from Denver, CO to St. Louis, MO currently range from $2,223-$2,740 for a standard dry van load over the 1,034-mile route.
+Full truckload (FTL) rates from Denver, CO to St. Louis, MO currently range $2,223-$2,740 (roughly $2.18-$2.68 per mile over 1,034 miles).
 LTL shipments typically cost $769-$1,279 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Denver to St. Louis?